nsnam/ns-3-dev-git/src/internet/doc/tcp.rst

        ....
     }

-Pratically, we are checking that every SYN packet sent by the RECEIVER has the advertised window set to 0.
+Practically, we are checking that every SYN packet sent by the RECEIVER has the advertised window set to 0.
 The same thing is done also by checking, in the Rx method, that each SYN received by SENDER has the advertised window set to 0.
 Thanks to the log subsystem, we can print what is happening through messages.